alongidron/molgurath_wiki/index.md

 ---
 layout: default
-title: molgurath Guide
+title: molgurath Lore
 ---

-# molgurath Guide
+# molgurath Lore
-## Explore the Guide
+## Explore the Lore
 ## [Characters](character/characters.md) &nbsp;&nbsp;&nbsp; [Storyline](storyline.md)

-## Welcome to molgurath Guide Wiki
+## Welcome to molgurath Lore

  Use the navigation links above to explore the different aspects of the story.